Yandex Cloud

 yandex.cloud.mdb.clickhouse.v1.UserService.Delete

-4. View the server response to make sure the request was successful.
+4. View the server response to make sure your request was successful.

-1. Connect to a cluster using the admin account.
+1. Connect to your cluster as admin.

 2. Delete the user: